amirfefer/community-insights-chrome/README.md

 1. **Timing:** Ensure that all containers (Keycloak, Unleash, DB, Kafka, etc.) have fully started before starting dependent services.
 2. **Port Conflicts:** If any default ports conflict with other local services, adjust them accordingly.
 3. **Production Considerations:** This setup is meant for local development only.
-Additional security, scaling, and configuration steps are required for any production environment.
+Additional configuration steps are required for any production environment.

 ---